Privacy Preserving Image Registration: Experiments Results

 In order to avoid local minima and to decrease computation time, we use a hierarchical multiresolution optimization scheme.
 The scheme involves $M$ resolution steps, denoted as $r_1 \ldots r_M$.
 At each resolution step $r_m$, the input data is downsampled by a scaling factor $m$, where $m \in [1 \ldots M]$.
 The quality of PPIR is assessed by comparing the registration results with those obtained with standard registration on clear images (\textsc{Clear}).
 The metrics considered are the difference in image intensity at optimum (for SSD), the total number of iterations required to converge, and the displacement root mean square difference (RMSE) between \textsc{Clear} and PPIR.
 We also evaluate the performance of PPIR in terms of average computation (running time) and communication (bandwidth) across iterations.
+In the multimodal Abdomen data, the quality of the registration result was assessed by the overlap across the labeled anatomical regions, quantified by the DICE score.

+\textbf{Point Cloud Data.} The registration protocol here adopted is detailed in Appendix \ref{appendix:pointcloud}.
+For MPC we set as the prime modulus $Q = 2^{32}$.
+For PPIR(FHE), we define the polynomial degree modulus as $N = 4096$.